A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Preliminaries

 \subsection{A one-dimensional coupling result}

 We have given a representation for $(Y_t(i))_{t \geq 0}$ in Corollary~\ref{cor_Ystochastic}.
-The purpose of this section is to construct a coupling which will allow us to bound $Y_t(i)$ above, until a certain stopping time, by a process which has constant drift while maintaining an important condition on the quadratic variation.
-The process with which $(Y_t(i))_{t \geq 0}$ is coupled is an element of $\sM_{\gamma,\delta}$, which is introduced in the next section.
-We continue to work with $\ell^1_+$-valued solutions without assuming Assumption~\ref{assumption1.5}.
+The purpose of this section is to construct a coupling which will allow us to bound $Y_t(i)$ above, until a certain stopping time, by a process which has constant drift, while maintaining an important condition on the quadratic variation.
+The process with which $(Y_t(i))_{t \geq 0}$ is coupled is an element of $\sM_{\gamma,\delta}$, the class of semimartingales introduced in the next section.
+In this section, we continue to work with $\ell^1_+$-valued solutions without assuming Assumption~\ref{assumption1.5}.